trackship/trackship-for-woocommerce/readme.txt

 No. You can fully test out TrackShip and all the features with the free trial Trackers without adding a credit card.
 It is completely up to you if you would like to carry on using TrackShip after your trial has ended).

 == Changelog ==
+= 1.2 - 2021-10-06 =
+* Enhancement - Fullfillment dashboard added in Fullfillment menu
+* Enhancement - Design updated for Tracking form
+* Enhancement - Design updated for Settings
+* Enhancement - Filter by Shipping provider added in Fullfillment Shipment
+* Fix - Fixed issue when SMS provider not selected and SMS notification is on for shipment status
+* Dev - Order note updated when shipment status change
+* Dev - Tested with WC 5.7.1
+* Dev - Tested with WP 5.8.1

 = 1.1.5 - 2021-09-08 =
 * Dev - Est. delivery date added in Shipment Dashboard
 * Enhancement - Design updated for Shipment dashboard